stasm/webapp-langpacks/webapp-langpacks.markdown

  - localization resources IO, which fetches the resources either from the current app or a user-installed langpack.

-This proposal relies on the app installation process to set Gecko prefs which store the list of languages available for the given app, and the app protocol handler to redirect l10n resource IO to langpacks, if necessary.

 This proposal relies on new native API methods which provide a way to query the platform for any additional languages available for the current app as well as to fetch resources provided by other apps for the current app.